WeblateOrg/weblate/docs/admin/access.rst

 After installation a default set of groups is created, and you can use those to assign users roles for the whole instance (see :ref:`default-groups`).
 Additionally when :ref:`acl` is turned on, you can assign users to specific translation projects.
-More fine-grained configuration can be achieved using :ref:`custom-acl`
+More fine-grained configuration can be achieved using :ref:`custom-acl`.

 Common setups
 -----------------